radcamp/radcamp.github.io/Brisbane2025/setup.md

 the details of what the script is actually doing in the RADCamp [technical configuration document](./technical-configuration.html#ipyrad-install-script).

-In your terminal type this command:
+In your terminal type this command (it will run for 3-4 minutes):
 ```
-./work/scripts/install_ipyrad.sh
+/home/jovyan/work/scripts/install_ipyrad.sh
 ```

-After it's finished type 'exit' and then open another terminal.
+**After it's finished type 'exit' and then open another terminal**.
 Your prompt should now look like this:

 ```